Audace/audace.github.io/_posts/2016-02-19-A-Brief-Guide-To-The-Philly-Tech-Scene.md

 - [Venturef0rth](http://venturef0rth.com/): It’s more than just a desk.
 It’s connection, community, collaboration.
 Surrounded by beautiful hardwood floors, exposed brick, and industrial steel walls.
 Our breakrooms provide the perfect space for a brainstorming session, while our lounging area gives you the R&R you require.
 - [Pipeline Philly](http://pipelinephilly.com/): All member options include 24/7 access, free high-speed internet (wired and Wi-Fi), high-design furniture and ergonomic chairs, organic coffee and specialty teas, receptionist services, business center, conference rooms and much more.
 There are a range of membership options from private suites to virtual offices.
 - [Industrious Philadelphia](http://www.industriousoffice.com/locations/philadelphia): Use our common areas, phone room, mother's room, and ample lounge areas.
 La Colombe coffee, Metropolitan pastries, fresh fruit, and local beer served daily.
+- [DM + D Philly](http://dmdphilly.org/): The Department of Making + Doing (DM+D) is a collaboration between four dynamic Philadelphia-based organizations which blend expertise in design, fabrication, electronics, and art to encourage learning through doing.
+Our hands-on civic innovation workshop provides the space, tools, + knowledge to empower youth, adults and community organizations to make and do great things throughout the area.
+- [MAKE | Offices](http://www.makeoffices.com/locations/city%20center?gclid=CPKviL3HjMsCFcJahgodJgALbQ): Location, Value and Serendipity.
+MakeOffices empowers entrepreneurs and innovators with spaces and services to grow their businesses.
+Rent private offices, open desks, virtual offices, or meeting space.
+Book a tour in DC, Philly, or Chicago.

 ### Funding